National Bahá’í Review/Issue 74/Text

 REPLY

 We can certainly understand your disappointment at your inability to achieve universal participation in the Fund because of the inactivity of a few believers.
-Nevertheless, unless these individuals signify, in writing or by their_acts, that they no longer believe in Bahá’u’lláh Himself, they must be included in your Community’s membership list for all purposes.
+Nevertheless, unless these individuals signify, in writing or by their acts, that they no longer believe in Bahá’u’lláh Himself, they must be included in your Community's membership list for all purposes.
 We should remember that these individuals have hade a personal commitment to Bahá’u’lláh.
 Eventually they may be attracted back to active participation in the life of the Community.

 One very important step we can take now to prevent future problems with Fund participation is to ensure that the obligation and privilege of supporting the Bahá’í Fund is clearly explained to each new believer just as he is taught the obligation to pray daily and to attend Feast.
 Seekers should also be informed, should the question arise, of the existence of the Bahá’í Fund and of our obligation to support it.
+A continued, frank and unembarrassed treatment of the Fund is an important source of education, understanding and support of the financial needs of our Faith and the Funds which support them.

 Radio Broadcasting[edit]

-radio broadcasting.
+The National Information Committee would like to have the names of Bahá’ís currently working in radio broadcasting.
 The Committee is consulting on the development of radio materials, and knowledge of Bahá’í professionals working in the field will be very helpful.
-Bahá’ís with writing, production, and talent skills, who might be interested in assisting in‘ some aspect of production if called upon, should write the National Information Office, 112 Linden Ave., Wilmette, 111., 60091.
+Bahá’ís with writing, production, and talent skills, who might be interested in assisting in some aspect of production if called upon, should write the National Information Office, 112 Linden Ave., Wilmette, Ill., 60091.
 Please state experience, and if possible, include a sample of work.

 NSA meetings[edit]

 The National Spiritual Assembly will meet in Wilmette 22-24 March, and 25 April.
-The National
+The National Bahá’í Convention will be held 26-28 April, at the National Center in Wilmette.

-[Page 7]REVIEW
+[Page 7]

 Volunteer guides for Temple needed[edit]